Wanted to see!

 Where to observe

-Klingnauer Stausee S. 126: Bearded reedling, Eurasian golden oriole (B), Great bittern (W), Lesser whitethroat (D), Little ringed plover (D), Meadow pipit (D), Middle spotted woodpecker, Rook, Savi's warbler (DB)
+Klingnauer Stausee S. 126: Bearded reedling, Eurasian golden oriole (B), Eurasian penduline-tit (D), Great bittern (W), Lesser whitethroat (D), Meadow pipit (D), Savi's warbler (DB)

-Neeracherried S. 208: Bearded reedling, Lesser whitethroat (D), Little ringed plover (D), Meadow pipit (DW), Savi's warbler (DB)
+Neeracherried S. 208: Bearded reedling, Eurasian penduline-tit (D), Lesser whitethroat (D), Meadow pipit (DW), Savi's warbler (DB)

-Oberer Pfäffikersee S. 229: Bearded reedling (D), Common whitethroat (D), Great bittern (DW), Lesser whitethroat (D), Meadow pipit (D), Savi's warbler (B)
+Oberer Pfäffikersee S. 229: Bearded reedling (D), Common whitethroat (D), Eurasian penduline-tit (D), Great bittern (DW), Lesser whitethroat (D), Meadow pipit (D), Savi's warbler (B)

-Kaltbrunner Riet S. 250: Common whitethroat (D), Eurasian golden oriole (D), Great bittern (W), Lesser whitethroat (D), Meadow pipit (D), Savi's warbler (DB), Turtle dove (D)
+Bolle di Magadino S. 299: Common whitethroat (D), Eurasian golden oriole (D), Eurasian penduline-tit (D), Great bittern (W), Lesser whitethroat (D), Meadow pipit (D), Savi's warbler (DB), Turtle dove (D)

 Magadinoebene S. 300: Common whitethroat (D), Eurasian golden oriole (DB), Eurasian scops owl (DB), Great bittern (W), Lesser whitethroat (D), Meadow pipit (DW), Turtle dove (DB)